TheochemUI/eOn/docs/source/user_guide/lanczos.md

 ## When to Use Lanczos vs Dimer

 Both methods find the same lowest eigenmode.
-The Lanczos method is generally more efficient (fewer force calls) while the Dimer is more robust and integrates with GP acceleration:
+The Lanczos method is generally more efficient (fewer force calls) while the Dimer fails less often and integrates with GP acceleration:

 - **Lanczos**: 1 gradient evaluation per iteration.
 Fewer total force calls.